Do you have high self-esteem? Do you have low self-esteem? Is it good to have a really high self-esteem?

 You hear this term a lot, but do you really know what it means?
 And when was the last time you looked inward to reflect on how you view yourself and your place in the world?

-That is what this video is all about.
+That is what this page is all about.
 We’re going to go over the definition of self-esteem, why it’s important, and how to gauge your self-esteem.
 We’ll also talk about ways that you can improve your self-esteem if you feel like you’re in a funk.

 What is Self-Esteem?